binaryedge/docs.binaryedge.io/docs/api-v1.md

 *Parameters*

-* leak: [String] if present, return information about a specific leak (all leaks if not specified)
+* leak: [String] Optional.
+If present, return information about a specific leak
+    * Default: undefined, return information about all leaks

 *Output*